Samuelsen1/Tech-Writing-Samples/README.md

 RESTful API documentation built using Swagger (OpenAPI 3.0).
 It supports searching for doctors or caregivers based on users’ default health conditions and location.

 ---
+# Welth-DITA
+I am commited to continuous learning and improvement.
+For this reason, I have created this category to host a DITA version of my fictional Welth platform documentation.
+Yes, he is a begginer and will make mistakes but what he knows is that even the pros make mistakes, so commitment to continuous learning is what he strives for.

+---

 ## 📋 Other Documentation Samples (PDF)